bestknighter/Calculadora-Fasorial/README.md

 Para mais informações, explicações teóricas, detalhes aprofundados e afins, [leia o aqui o relatório](Relatório/Relatorio.pdf).

 #### EN:
+This project was developed for the Introduction to Electromagnetic Study lecture at Universidade de Brasilia teached by Professor Marco Terada.

 This is about making phasor arithmetics easier by creating a specific-purpose calculator.
 With this project, it's possible to visualize phasors in the Real vs Imaginary plane and execute all arithmetic operations, from addition to integration.